insidae/website/content/29-08-2020/index.md

 ![Photographic evidence of FreeNAS running on a 2008 Mac Pro](/FreeNAS.jpg)

-We got there in the end, but I had to use so many workarounds that my particular installation (dependent on so much out-of-date software) didn't feel reliable enough to trust all my media to.
+We got there in the end, but I had to use so many workarounds that my setup (dependent on a variety of old unsupported software) didn't feel reliable enough to trust all my media to.
 It's a shame but my dream FreeNAS server will have to be put on hold until I have more modern hardware to hand.

 For now, seeing as my server is a Mac Pro, I've opted to keep things simple and run MacOS.
 I was hoping that would make things more straightforward, but nothing's ever straightforward when you're committed to using old hardware.